+(100)

-(97) $$\llbracket \mathscr{O}{s^}(\text{at least two women}) \rrbracket = \{ w1 \sqcup w2, ..., w1 \sqcup w2 \sqcup w3, ... \} Me$$
+$$\llbracket \varnothing{s^}(\text{at least two women}) \rrbracket = \{ w1 \sqcup w2, ..., w1 \sqcup w2 \sqcup w3, ... \}$$

+Me

 These denotations integrate nicely into my truthmaker semantics.
-However, we run into immediate challenges when dealing with examples like those in (95) involving non-upward entailing numerical phrases.
-If, for example, we interpret \emptyset between one and three women as denoting an alternative set of pluralities that consist of between one and three women, then we seem to derive incorrect truthmakers for (95-a): a possible truthmaker for this sentence would be, say, a state of John, Beatrice, and Claribel singing, which could be part of a larger state of John and four or more women smiling, a state which falsifies (95-a).
+However, we run into immediate challenges when dealing with examples like those in (98) involving non-upward entailing numerical phrases.
+If, for example, we interpret \varnothing between one and three women as denoting an alternative set of pluralities that consist of between one and three women, then we seem to derive incorrect truthmakers for (98-a): a possible truthmaker for this sentence would be, say, a state of John, Beatrice, and Claribel singing, which could be part of a larger state of John and four or more women smiling, a state which falsifies (98-a).